National Highway 505 (India): Lahaul and Spiti district

-From Sumdo, NH-505 runs mostly alongside the Spiti river for about 130 km until Losar.
+From Sumdo, NH 505 runs mostly alongside the Spiti river for about 130 km until Losar.
 After passing through Hurling, the next town is Tabo with the well-known Tabo Monastery and caves.
-The highway passes through some unusual clay pillars en route to Kaza, the largest town in Spiti valley.
+The highway passes through some unusual clay pillars en route to Kaza, the largest town in the Spiti Valley.
 Near Lingti, 15 km before Kaza, the 33 km road to Pin Valley National Park branches off over the Attargo Bridge to the right bank of the Spiti.
 On the Tabo side of Lingti is the road to the Dhanker Monastery.
 In this section, the riverbed is very wide, up to 500 m in places.
 The river itself is much narrower and meanders in braids along the broad riverbed.